 The reason you’re probably here….my “must do” centers change weekly, but I will always have Fluency & Comprehension and Independent Reading.

 - Independent Reading – We do this together.
 I usually set a timer for 10-15 minutes.
 The best way to improve a child’s reading is to just let them read.

 - Fluency & Comprehension: My students practice their fluency with a partner.
 Then they answer questions about the story.
 These questions are aligned with our weekly skill (point of view, main idea, etc) and ask students to cite text evidence.

 - Close Reading Companion – This is an activity from our reading series (McGraw Hill Wonders).
 The Close Reading Companion is a workbook that asks students to annotate the text and answer questions/draw conclusions based on their annotations.

 - Google Classroom: We have a weekly EQ that all of our stories are based around.
 For example… “How do you make friends feel welcomed?”
 During that week, we read A Cricket in Times Square and At the Library.
 On Fridays, students will go onto Google Classroom and answer the essential question using text evidence to support their answer.

 - Vocabulary – I am in LOVE with this vocabulary bundle.
 I keep a folder with all the different options and my students PICK what vocabulary activity they want to complete.

 - Test Prep – This center changes constantly… it should really be called my review center.
 I put a variety of different activities to review previous skills.
-For example, I may include a text evidence, color by question activity, or figurative language.
+For example, I may include an activity to cite text evidence, color by question activity, or figurative language.

-- Task Cards – Students complete task cards online or quietly at their desk.
+- Task Cards – Students complete task cards online or quietly at their desks.
 I also provide students with an answer key to check their answers when they’re done.

 In the beginning of the year, I introduce all of my literacy centers one at a time.
 I keep everything stored in folders where they are readily available for students.